Oka Sho (Japanese 1,000 Guineas) Preview, Tips, Runners & Trends

 Oka Sho Jockey Statistics

-There are multiple leading jockeys in the Oka Sho over the last 10 renewals, with Yuga Kawada, Christophe-Patrice Lemaire, and Joao Moreira having all won the race two times.
+There are multiple leading jockeys in the Oka Sho over the last 10 renewals, with Yuga Kawada, Christophe-Patrice Lemaire, Kohei Matsuyama, and Joao Moreira having all won the race twice.
 Yuga Kawada winners have been with Stars On Earth (2022) and Liberty Island (2023).
 Christophe-Patrice Lemaire winners have been with Almond Eye (2018) and Gran Alegria (2019).
+Kohei Matsuyama's winners have been with Daring Tact (2020) and Star Anise (2026).
 Joao Moreira's winners have been with Stellenbosch (2024) and Embroidery (2025).

 Here are some of the top Oka Sho jockey statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):